RJ

 Your eye prescription has an ADD value — which means your doctor has confirmed you need multivision lenses.
 But now comes the real question most people struggle with: should you choose progressive lenses or bifocal lenses?
 Both correct near and distance vision in a single pair of glasses — but they work very differently.
 Certified optician Rahul Jain breaks down the exact difference, the pros and cons of each, and tells you clearly which one is right for your eyes, age and lifestyle.

 At NationsOptics, certified optician Rahul Jain has been fitting multivision lenses for over 35 years — progressive and bifocal both.
-In this guide, he covers everything you need to know before making this important decision, including who should choose which lens and why.
+In this guide, he covers everything you need to know before making this important decision.

-If you haven't read our earlier guides, start here first: How to Read Your Eye Prescription — SPH, CYL, AXIS & ADD Explained and Blue Light Glasses — Do They Really Work?
+If you haven't read our earlier guides, start here first: How to Read Your Eye Prescription and Blue Light Glasses — Do They Really Work?

 Why Do You Need Multivision Lenses in the First Place?